isblab/Integrative_docking_benchmark/installation.md

  scripts/easal/wrapper_easal.sh
 ```

-The above command for a complex will generate a text file `A_clB_ssC.txt` where A is the name of the input PDB file, B is the number of cross links, and C is the step size, corresponding to what you set in `settings.ini`. #TODO is the text file corresponding to transformations? say that and then why you need to run the subsequent script will be clear.
+The above command for a complex will generate a text file `A_clB_ssC.txt` where A is the name of the input PDB file, B is the number of cross links, and C is the step size, corresponding to what you set in `settings.ini`.
+This text file contains the translations and rotations on the second protein in the complex.

-### #TODO This is part of the running: you didnt mention why we need to do this
+### Outputs
+To write the EASAL output as PDB files:

-Run `python3 result2pdb.py F A B D` where F is path of `A_clB_ssC.txt`, A is name of the input PDB file, B is the number of crosslinks and D is Chain B name.
+Run `python3 easal-dev/scripts/result2pdb.py F A B D` where F is path of `A_clB_ssC.txt`, A is name of the input PDB file, B is the number of crosslinks and D is Chain B name.

-#TODO what is the output?
+This will return in `A_clB` directory containing pdb files based on the translations and rotations in the `A_clB_ssC.txt` file.

 ## **Runnning IMP:**